Tight bound on treedepth in terms of pathwidth and longest path: Proof

 For a vertex $v$ of $G$ that has been added to $T$ at some time in the process, let $\depth(v)$ denote the number of vertices of $G$ on the path from $r^*$ to $v$ in $T$ (thus disregarding $r^*$ in the count).
 Since we always augment the tree $T$ by adding new vertices as leaves, $\depth(v)$ is determined when $v$ is added to $T$ and remains unchanged till the end of the process.

-During the process, in addition to the tree $T$, we maintain \begin{itemize} \item a set $X$ of nodes of $P$, and the invariant that $B(X)\subseteq V(T)$; \item the family $\cgI$ of intervals contained in $V(P)-X$ that are inclusion-maximal; \item a designated vertex $v_I$ in $T$ for every interval $I\in\cgI$. \end{itemize} For every interval $I$ and every $i\in\set{1,\ldots,\level(I)}$, we define

-For notational convenience, we also define $w_i(\emptyset,T)=0$.
-We maintain the following invariants: \begin{enumerate}[label=Inv.~\arabic*.,ref=Inv.~\arabic*] \item For every interval $I\in\cgI$, the path from the root $r^*$ to $v_I$ in $T$ contains every vertex of $B(I)\cap V(T)$. \item For every interval $I\in\cgI$ and for $\ell=\level(I)$, we have
+During the aforesaid iterative process of constructing the tree $T$, we maintain \begin{itemize} \item a set $X$ of nodes of $P$, and the invariant that $B(X)\subseteq V(T)$; \item the family $\cgI$ of intervals contained in $V(P)-X$ that are inclusion-maximal; \item a designated vertex $v_I$ in $T$ for every interval $I\in\cgI$. \end{itemize} We also maintain the following invariants: \begin{enumerate}[label=Inv.~\arabic*.,ref=Inv.~\arabic*] \item For every interval $I\in\cgI$, the path from the root $r^*$ to $v_I$ in $T$ contains every vertex of $B(I)\cap V(T)$. \item For every interval $I\in\cgI$ and for $\ell=\level(I)$, we have

 \end{enumerate} The former allows us to maintain the invariant that $T-r^*$ is an elimination forest of the corresponding induced subgraph of $G$, and the latter helps us bound the height of $T$.